 \subsection{Fundamental, microscopic wave equation}

-On a microscopic level, the most general, linear electromagnetic wave equation in materials---which requires only spatial homogeneity---reads as follows (see Refs.~\cite{EDWegner,Refr,EDWave,Dolgov,EDFresnel}):
+On a fundamental level, the most general, linear electromagnetic wave equation in materials---which requires only spatial homogeneity---reads as follows (see discussions in Refs.~\cite{EDWegner,Refr,EDWave,Dolgov,EDFresnel}):

-Here, $\tsr\varepsilon(\vec k, \omega)$ denotes the {\itshape ab initio} dielectric tensor, which is defined by the linear approximation (see Refs.~\cite[Eq.~(2.140)]{SchafWegener}, \cite[Eq.~(5.198) and (5.203)]{Kantorovich}, and \cite[Eq.~(E.10)]{Martin}),
+Here, $\tsr\varepsilon(\vec k, \omega)$ denotes the {\itshape ab initio} dielectric tensor, which is {\it defined} by the linear approximation (see Refs.~\cite[Eq.~(2.140)]{SchafWegener}, \cite[Eq.~(5.198) and (5.203)]{Kantorovich}, and \cite[Eq.~(E.10)]{Martin}),

-where $\vec E \equiv \vec E\tot$\h.
-Although the {\itshape ab initio} derivation of the fundamental wave equation \eqref{eq_general} is somewhat complicated \cite[\S\,4.1]{Refr}, its ultimate meaning is just that the external field does not penetrate the material or, put differently, that the electromagnetic waves in the material correspond to the material's {\itshape proper oscillations}.
-Accordingly, in the case of an isotropic medium, the fundamental wave equation decouples into
+where we will set from now on $\vec E \equiv \vec E\tot$.
+Although the {\itshape ab initio} derivation of the fundamental wave equation \eqref{eq_general} is somewhat complicated \cite[\S\,4.1]{Refr}, its ultimate meaning is just that the external field does not penetrate the material or, put differently, that the electromagnetic waves in the material correspond to the latter's {\itshape proper oscillations}.